rubenpazch/shooter-game/readme.md

 ### In-Game Terms

-Difficulty:
+Difficulty: This game starts from easy and increases the difficulty on every stage, each stage increase the velocity of vertical movement and how fast these elements appear on the board.

- Game Over: The player should shoot the ship enemies and as soon as the player is shooted by the enemies the game is over and he have a final score, the game can be restarted.
+Game Over: The player should shoot the ship enemies and as soon as the player is shooted by the enemies the game is over and he has a final score, the game can be started again at this point.

+Hit Points: Every time the player shoot and enemies it counts as a point and the score increase, the final score is compared with other players to get a higher score.

+Map/level: Each stage represent a different level on the game, the map does not change when the different stage is open.

-* Game Mechanics vs Gameplay
+### Game Mechanics vs Gameplay
   - Movement: this game is based on the use of the keyboard to move around the board and shoot the enemies using space.
   - Shoot: for shooting the enemies the player have to press space.
   - Restart: the player can restart the game again after he is dead.